onierstrasz/nierstrasz.org/_pages/crest.md

 ---
 # Nederlands' Patriciaat, 1924

-The [Nederlands' Patriciaat of 1924](/assets/sources/np1924.pdf) is unambiguous, and describes the coat-of-arms as a blue dove, flying downwards on a silver background:
+The [Nederlands' Patriciaat of 1924](/assets/sources/np1924.pdf) is unambiguous, and describes the coat-of-arms as a blue dove, flying downwards on a silver background.

+*NB:* for each source, we provide a PDF, a transcription, and a translation to English.

 > NIERSTRASZ, Protestant, Wapen: In zilver een vliegende blauwe duif, de kop omlaag, paalsgewijze gesteld.
 > Helmteeken: de duif van het schild tusschen een zilver-blauwe vlucht.